chinmoyeedash/pubnub-todoapp-android/README.md

 ##INTRODUCTION
 This is a sample android application which demonstrates a minimal ToDo App.
-This app levarages the facilities of PubNub Realtime Data Stream Network and PubNUb's Android SDK to facilitate communication between different instances of the App thereby allowing collaboration among the users.
+This app levarages the facilities of PubNub Realtime Data Stream Network and PubNub's Android SDK to facilitate communication between different instances of the App thereby allowing collaboration among the users.

 ##ANDROID VERSION